Neighborhood Crawl: Juicy Lucy Loop

 If 5-8 Club is the diner with the bar in back, Matt’s is the dive bar with a flat top grill that has cranked out patty after patty for decades.
 Of the two originating locations, Matt’s Bar is more likely to have a line given its much smaller footprint.
 There is a long bar area inside and a handful of tables and booths to match it, but be prepared for intimate quarters among the eaters and drinkers congregating here.
 Though there are other menu items (a chicken sandwich!), there is a single Jucy Lucy on offer.
 That kind of standardization may seem limiting, but the repetition of the model has created something delicious, a perfected burger.
 And the spelling here is intentional, owing to the origin story of the burger at Matt’s, making it a badge of honor and point of distinction between those discussing the finer horizontal cheese volcano.

-3. Casper & Runyon's The Hook
+3. Casper & Runyon's The Nook

 492 Hamline Ave S, St Paul, MN 55116